Can You Train Your Brain to Crave Healthy Food?Article posted in: Diet & Nutrition

 Even if you’re not someone who outright craves healthy foods, making them a regular part of your diet can, over time, start to re-train your brain.

 According to Healthline, dopamine is released when sugar is consumed.
 They explain that dopamine is a main neurotransmitter involved in the “reward circuit” connected to addictive behaviors.
 This may explain why many studies are now discovering the possible addictive nature of sugar in humans.

 However, those who decrease their sugar intake often say they stop craving it.
-Some have even said that it doesn’t taste as good when they’ve had it down the road, often using descriptions like “sickeningly sweet.”
+Some have even said that it doesn’t taste as good when they have it down the road, often using descriptions like “sickeningly sweet.”
 Harvard Health says that eating less sugar-containing foods can lead to decreased cravings.
-They recommend keeping foods with sugar out of sight and of mind, while purchasing unsweetened varieties of your favorite foods like yogurt, tea and oatmeal.
-It’s easy to add your own sweetness with a healthy alternative like stevia, monk fruit or erythritol.
+They recommend purchasing unsweetened varieties of your favorite foods like yogurt, tea and oatmeal.
+It’s easy to add your own sweetness with an alternative like stevia, monk fruit or erythritol.

 The fact is, once you start living a healthy lifestyle, your body can begin to crave the proper nutrients in order to help maintain that lifestyle.
 Harvard Health recommends eating a balanced, nutritious diet filled with whole grains, lean proteins, fruits and vegetables.